Forgettable Federated Linear Learning with Certified Data Unlearning: Preliminaries

-Building upon equation~\eqref{eq:removal}, it becomes unnecessary to retrain the entire model.
-Instead, one can perform a Newton step to obtain the optimal weight based on the remaining dataset.
-Unfortunately, for more general machine learning models with non-quadratic losses, a closed form expression for the optimal removal step such as~\eqref{eq:removal} is not available.
+Building upon~\eqref{eq:removal}, it becomes unnecessary to retrain the entire model.
+Instead, one can perform a simple Newton step to obtain the optimal weight based on the remaining dataset.
+Unfortunately, for more general ML models with nonquadratic losses,~\eqref{eq:removal} is not accurate if applied directly.

-We apply this concept to data removal in the context of federated learning.
-The primary challenge we encounter is the computation of the Hessian, which becomes challenging due to its significantly large dimensions in deep neural networks.
-Moreover, in the federated learning setting, the remaining dataset is distributed across different machines, necessitating approximations for efficient computation.
+We generalize this concept to unlearning under FL by first linearizing the DNN in the parameter space.
+The primary challenge in applying~\eqref{eq:removal} is to calculate Hessian $\nabla^2\gR$ and its inverse, given the significantly large dimensions in DNNs.
+In the FL setting, where the remaining dataset is distributed across different clients, this computation becomes even more expensive, especially if communication among clients is required.
+Therefore, overcoming this computational challenge is crucial to achieving effective unlearning.